-Bin refuge areas are located at either end of the blocks stored externally.
+Bin refuge areas are located in the rear yard area.

-Gas supplies are present at the block with gas meters being located on the front elevation of each block.
+Gas supplies are present at the block.

 None of the blocks within this risk assessment are connected by communal areas.
 Due to the near proximity, similarity in construction and, layout, these blocks have been grouped in one FRA.